skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 No one knows how long the dwarves had been on the island, but it was also around this time that their presence was discovered.
-All-the-while this seemingly uninhabited island was home to a clan of Dwarven stone masters.
+All-the-while this seemingly uninhabited island was home to a clan of dwarven stone masters.
 Like most dwarves they were very content to live within their mountain, unburdened with anything outside of it.
 Little was heard from the dwarves, but Aaron did arrange a reasonable trade of goods and foods (mostly ale and textiles) from off-island for whatever valuables the dwarves were willing to part with.

-Aaron knew that once word of trade with Dwarven miners spread that the trade ships would be more eager to stop at this once small port.
+Aaron knew that once word of trade with dwarven miners spread that the trade ships would be more eager to stop at this once small port.
 Peoples from all over Mar Talos soon came to find their fortunes in the mountains that cut the island in half, find adventure in the